Blackvblue/aptos-core/developer-docs-site/docs/tutorials/validator-node/using-aws.md

 8. After `terraform apply` finishes, you can check if those resources are created:

-    - `aws eks update-kubeconfig --name aptos-$WORKSPACE` to configure access for your k8s cluster.
+    - `aws eks update-kubeconfig --name aptos-$WORKSPACE`: To configure access for your k8s cluster.
-    - `kubectl get pods` this should have haproxy, validator and fullnode. with validator and fullnode pod `pending` (require further action in later steps)
+    - `kubectl get pods`: This should have haproxy, validator and fullnode, with validator and fullnode pod `pending` (require further action in later steps).
-    - `kubectl get svc` this should have `validator-lb` and `fullnode-lb`, with an external-IP you can share later for connectivity.
+    - `kubectl get svc`: This should have `validator-lb` and `fullnode-lb`, with an external IP you can share later for connectivity.

-9. Get your node IP info:
+9. Get your node IP information into your environment:

     ```
     export VALIDATOR_ADDRESS="$(kubectl get svc ${WORKSPACE}-aptos-node-validator-lb --output jsonpath='{.status.loadBalancer.ingress[0].hostname}')"